orbit-love/panoramica-docs/blog/2023-07-26-introducting-panoramica/index.md

 I could go on about graph queries for hours, so let me get back to the big picture.
 I did the work to transform Orbit activities into this kind of a conversation graph.
 Everything except reactions, which was too much scope for now.
-The result was really compelling.
-Being able to see the visual graph of conversations in a community helped me see all kinds of patterns about the Orbit community I hadn't noticed before.
+The result was really compelling. **Being able to see the visual graph of conversations in a community helped me see all kinds of patterns about the Orbit community I hadn't noticed before**.
 I knew I wanted to get this in the hands of our users and customers soon.

-Of course, staring at a screenful of nodes and edges isn't for everyone, so at this point I started to look at how AI could allow end users to get these insights without actually knowing or caring that there's a graph involved.
-At this point, one of Orbit's most senior engineers, Steeve Bete, got involved in the project.
+Of course, staring at a screenful of nodes and edges isn't for everyone, so I started to look at how AI could allow end users to get these insights without actually knowing or caring that there's a graph involved.
+At this point, one of Orbit's most senior engineers, **Steeve Bete**, got involved in the project.

 Steeve had been doing some AI explorations of his own and had ideas about how to engineer prompts that would allow end users to ask simple questions and still get the right answers.
 Questions like:

 - Who in our community knows the most about Python?
 - What are the most popular websites that our members share?